syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ### Drag Limit

-The diagram control now supports defining the drag limit to the label while dragging from the connector and also update the postion to the nearest segment offset.
+Diagram label dragging can be restricted by enabling/disabling `DragLimit` constraints of the connectors.
+Also we can define the drag limit in all direction using `DragLimit` property of the connector.
+Drag limit only applicable for connector labels.

 {% highlight c# %}